leon-zhu/6.824_Distributed_Systems/README.md

-# 6.824_Distributed_Systems
+# 6.824 Distributed Systems
-Learning notes for 6.824 - distributed systems
+This is the learning notes for 6.824 distributed systems on https://pdos.csail.mit.edu/6.824/